coala-info/coala-info.github.io/use-cases/hi-c-analysis.md

 ---

-### Step 3: Generate Compartment Profiles (Eigendecomposition)
+### Step 3: Generate Compartment Profiles

 **User Query:**
-> Next, we want to obtain the compartment profiles in 100kbps resolution using eigendecomposation.
-We will use GC profile for phasing the eigenvectors.
-Let's use the GC content in gc.100000.tsv.
+> Next, we want to obtain the compartment profiles in 100k bp resolution.
+Let's use the GC content profile in gc.100000.tsv.

 **Tool Invocation:**
 ```json